k8ssandra/k8ssandra/dev-guidelines.md

 The review process one of the biggest touch points that project maintainers have both with each other and with other contributors.
 This process is an opportunity each time to improve our communication skills and help invite others into the community.

+### Before the pull request

+While much of this content is focused on the way we interact and our roles in the code review process, the overall process starts well before that, and that early communication and understanding hugely impacts the review process and ultimately it's success.

+As a team we should strive to do the following before we ever start work on an issue:

+1. Establish sufficient and communicated success criteria for an issue

+	As a team we're working towards including an increasing amount of detail in the issues that we plan for work.
+This will never be perfect, we will never know every unknown or even every evolving requirement, but we will do our best.
+We also need to be flexible and understand those simple facts of software development.

+	This could include different aspects, such as:

+	* Basic documentation of requirements to be included (or excluded)
+	* Edge cases to be considered (or ignored)
+	* Complicating factors and risks that can be forseen and should be considered
+	* Testing that should be added to insure the quality of the change (Unit, Integration, and braoder End-to-End considerations)

+	If these elements are not sufficiently known, establish them before you write code, get buy in from the project maintainers and expected reviewer(s).

+2. Identify and get commitment from a reviewer(s)

+	We will discuss identifying reviewers more specifically later in this document, but know that this should happen before work starts.
+Yes, this may change as priorities shift or team members aren't available for whatever reason, but it's important to identify partnership and sponsorship oppportunities as you work an issue.

+3. Establish basic designs and assumptions

+	Much like requirements may evolve as our understanding of a problem does, so shall designs.
+It is still a worthy effort to establish an understanding between authors and reviewers about the approach that is expected.
+Perhaps the author doesn't know how to do something or perhaps they have a new idea for how to do something differently - these are team discussions and shouldn't happen in a silo.

+	Establishing an understanding of the approach to be taken can save many headaches from both sides of the fence later in the review process.  **These conversations are also a great opportunity to connect with other members of the team and get to know them and learn from each other.**

 ### Roles and responsibilities

 There are multiple roles involved in the process of taking code from development to acceptance into the project: